christiandudel/dtms/README.md

 rows of the data belong to unit `1`.
 The variable `timevar` has the values of the timescale. `statevar` shows the state each unit is occupying at a given time.
-Ideally, the states are provided as character strings; numeric values will also work, factors are, however, currently not supported. `X` and `Z` are additional covariates.
+Ideally, the states are provided as character strings; numeric values will also work.
+Factors are, however, currently not supported. `X` and `Z` are additional covariates.

 The `dtms` package provides tools to reshape this data into what we call